bozlab/survival-fairness-metrics/README.md

 ### Evaluation Strategy

-- Performance metrics were computed for both training and test datasets
+- Performance metrics were computed for both training and test datasets.
-- Evaluated at multiple time horizons (24, 36, 60 months)
+- Metrics were evaluated at multiple time horizons (24, 36, and 60 months).
-- Bootstrap resampling was used to assess robustness
+- Bootstrap resampling was used to assess robustness.

 ### Subgroup Evaluation

 Performance was further assessed across:

 - Age
 - Sex
 - Race
 - Marital status
 - Income
 - Urban/Rural status

 to examine heterogeneity in model performance.